Skip to page content

 Do individuals have the opportunity and/or right to decline to provide information?

-Yes, we have the following statement included in our claimant forms,
+Yes, the following statement is included on the claimant forms:

-1. The Longshore and Harbor Workers' Compensation Act, as amended and extended (33 U.S.C.
-901 et seq.)
-(LHWCA) is administered by the Office of Workers' Compensation Programs of the U.S. Department of Labor which receives and maintains personal information on claimants and their immediate families;
+1. the Black Lung Benefits Act (BLBA) (30 U.S.C.
+901 et. seq.) as amended, is administered by the Office of Workers' Compensation Programs (OWCP) of the U.S. Department of Labor, which receives and maintains personal information, relative to this application, or claimants and their immediate families.

-2. Information which the Office has will be used to determine eligibility for the amount of benefits under the LHWCA;
+2. information obtained by OWCP will be used to determine eligibility for the amount of benefits payable under the BLBA;

-3. Information may be given to the employer which employed the claimant at the time of injury, or to the insurance carrier or other entity which secured the employer's compensation liability;
+3. information may be given to coal mine operators potentially liable for payment of the claim, or to the insurance carrier or other entity which secured the

-4. Information may be given to the physicians and other medical service providers for use in providing treatment or medical/vocational rehabilitation, making evaluations and for other purposes relating to the medical management of the claim;
+5. information may be given to the physicians or medical service providers for use in providing treatment, making evaluations and for other purposes relating to the medical management of the claim;

-6. Information may be given to Federal, state and local agencies for law enforcement purposes, to obtain information relevant to a decision under the LHWCA, to determine whether benefits are being and have been paid properly, and, where appropriate, to pursue salary/administrative offset and debt collection actions required or permitted by law;
+6. information may be given to the Department of Labor's Office of Administrative Law Judges, or other person, board or organization, which is authorized or required to render decisions with respect to the claim or other matters arising in connection with the claim; information may be given to Federal, state or local agencies for law enforcement purposes, to obtain information relevant to a decision under the BLBA, to determine whether benefits are being or have been paid properly, and, where appropriate, to pursue administrative offset and/or debt collection actions required or permitted by law;

-7. Disclosure of the claimant's SSN or tax identifying number (TIN) on this form is mandatory.
-The SSN and/or other information maintained by the Office may be used for identification, and other purposes authorized by law;
+7. disclosure of the claimant's Social Security Number (SSN) or tax identifying number (TIN) on this form is voluntary.
+The SSN and/or TIN and other information maintained by the OWCP may be used for identification and for other purposes authorized by law;

-8. Failure to disclose all requested information may delay the processing of the claim, the payment of benefits, or may result in an unfavorable decision or reduced level of benefits.
+8. failure to disclose all requested information may delay the processing of this claim or the payment of benefits or may result in an unfavorable decision or a reduced level of benefits.

 Do individuals have the right to consent to particular uses of the information?
 If so, how does the individual exercise the right?

 As indicated in the previous question, OWCP has been authorized by law to collect certain information in order to process claims.
-The information is used only for the purposes of managing the Longshore claim.
+The information is used only for the purposes of managing the Coal Mine Workers' compensation claim.
 Claimants consent to this use of their information by signing the claimant form.

 Privacy Impact Analysis

 Specific notice of the need to have and use privacy data to process a claim is included on the claim form itself to ensure that all claimants are aware of the data necessary to complete their claim and its uses.
-In addition, System of Records Notices (SORNs) which outline the users of privacy data for this system is available to the public through the DOL internet.
+In addition, SORNs outlining the users of privacy data for this system are available to the public through the DOL website.
+(See list of SORNS in the External Sharing and Disclosure section)

 Access, Redress, and Correction